 The safest bet for most companies has been simply to assume that the rules apply to any other form of advertising as well.
 However, the rules were designed for a mass-media world and do not neatly apply to our highly-targeted and social digital era.
-As currently written, these regulations create unworkable constraints in today's marketing climate.
+As currently written, these regulations create unworkable constraints in today's digital world.

-For example, the Advertising Rule considers a direct or indirect reference to any testimonial or endorsement of any kind as "a fraudulent, deceptive, or manipulative act, practice, or course of business."
-That’s where it collides with the concept of influencer marketing; it creates significant challenges of interpretation when it comes to social media likes and comments.
+For example, the advertising guidelines include a direct or indirect reference to any testimonial or endorsement of any kind as "a fraudulent, deceptive, or manipulative act, practice, or course of business."
+That’s where they collide with the concept of influencer marketing; they create significant challenges of interpretation when it comes to social media likes and comments.

 Consider the case of an Illinois-registered investment adviser that posted a video about its 50th anniversary on its website and YouTube.
 The video included customers talking about the firm, ultimately resulting in a $15,000 fine by the SEC.